tijssen/pycoaster/README.md

 To-do
 -----
-High priority:
 - Write a rationale on the physics and mathematics behind PyCoaster,
+- Document all features,
-- Add more track geometries, examples and validation cases,
+- Add more track geometries, examples and validation cases.
-- Improve code quality/add features.

-Low priority (may never happen):
-- Implement a control system,
-- High-fidelity animations using OpenGL,
-- More options/tools to create/add tracks.

 Copyright
 ---------